curl/everything-curl/internals/handler.md

 handler struct also sets up the name of the protocol and describes its feature set with a bitmask.

-A libcurl transfer is built around a set of different "actions" and the handler can extend each of them.
+A libcurl transfer is built around a set of different actions and the handler can extend each of them.
 Here are some example function pointers in this struct and how they are used:

 ## Setup connection